 Retail Discount How will the relief be provided?

-As this is a measure for 2019-20 and 2020-21 only, the Government is not changing the legislation around the reliefs available to properties.
-Instead the Government will, in line with the eligibility criteria set out in this guidance, reimburse local authorities that use their discretionary relief powers, introduced by the Localism Act (under section 47 of the Local Government Finance Act 1988, as amended) to grant relief.
+As this is a measure for 2020/21 only, the Government is not changing the legislation relating to the reliefs available to properties.
+Instead the Government will, in line with the eligibility criteria set out in this guidance, reimburse local authorities that use their discretionary relief powers under section 47 of the Local Government Finance Act 1988 (as amended), to grant relief.
 It will be for individual local billing authorities to adopt a local scheme and determine in each individual case when, having regard to this guidance, to grant relief under section 47.
 Central government will fully reimburse local authorities for the local share of the discretionary relief (using a grant under section 31 of the Local Government Act 2003).
-The Government expects local government to apply and grant relief to qualifying ratepayers from the start of the 2019/20 billing cycle.

-Central government will reimburse billing authorities and those major precepting authorities for the actual cost to them under the rates retention scheme of the relief that falls within the definitions in this guidance.
+Central government will reimburse billing authorities and major precepting authorities for the actual cost to them under the rates retention scheme of the relief that falls within the definitions in this guidance.
 Local authorities will have completed their NNDR1 for 2020/21 already.
-Therefore, billing authorities will shortly be asked to provide an estimate of their likely total cost for providing the relief in their National Non-Domestic Rate Return 1 (NNDR1) for 2019-20 and 2020-21.
-Central government will provide payments to authorities to cover the local share, as per the usual process.
-9. Local authorities will also be asked to provide outturn data on the actual total cost for providing the relief, as per the usual process via the National Non-Domestic Rate 3 (NNDR3) forms for 2019-20 and 2020-21.
-Any required reconciliations will then be conducted at these points.
+Therefore, billing authorities will shortly be asked to provide a further and separate estimate of their likely total cost for providing the 100% extended relief in 2020/21.
+The Government will provide payments to authorities to cover the local share, as per the usual process.

 Which properties will benefit from relief?

-Properties that will benefit from the relief will be occupied hereditaments with a rateable value of less than £51,000, that are wholly or mainly being used as shops, restaurants, cafes, drinking establishments, cinemas and live music venues; for assembly and leisure; or as hotels, guest & boarding premises and self-catering accommodation.
+Properties that will benefit from the relief will be occupied hereditaments that are wholly or mainly being used as: shops, restaurants, cafes, drinking establishments, cinemas and live music venues; for assembly and leisure; or as hotels, guest & boarding premises and self-catering accommodation.

-- i.
-Hereditaments that are being used for the sale of goods to visiting members of the public: Shops (such as: florists, bakers, butchers, grocers, greengrocers, jewellers, stationers, off licences, chemists, newsagents, hardware stores, supermarkets, etc); Charity shops Opticians; Post offices; Furnishing shops/ display rooms (such as: carpet shops, double glazing, garage doors); Car/caravan show rooms; Second hand car lots; Markets; Petrol stations; Garden centres; Art galleries (where art is for sale/hire).
+- Hereditaments that are being used for the sale of goods to visiting members of the public: shops (such as: florists, bakers, butchers, grocers, greengrocers, jewellers, stationers, off licences, chemists, newsagents, hardware stores, supermarkets, etc), charity shops, opticians, post offices, furnishing shops/ display rooms (such as: carpet shops, double glazing, garage doors), car/caravan show rooms, second-hand car lots, markets, petrol stations, garden centres, and art galleries (where art is for sale/hire).

-- ii.
-Hereditaments that are being used for the provision of the following services to visiting members of the public: Hair and beauty services (such as: hair dressers, nail bars, beauty salons, tanning shops, etc) Shoe repairs/key cutting; Travel agents; Ticket offices e.g. for theatre; Dry cleaners; Launderettes; PC/TV/domestic appliance repair; Funeral directors; Photo processing; Tool hire; Car hire
+- Hereditaments that are being used for the provision of the following services to visiting members of the public: hair and beauty services (such as: hair dressers, nail bars, beauty salons, tanning shops, etc), shoe repairs/key cutting, travel agents, ticket offices e.g. for theatre, dry cleaners, launderettes, PC/TV/domestic appliance repair, funeral directors, photo processing, tool hire, and car hire.

-- iii.
-Hereditaments that are being used for the sale of food and/or drink to visiting members of the public: Restaurants; Takeaways; Sandwich shops; Coffee shops; Pubs; Bars
+- Hereditaments that are being used for the sale of food and/or drink to visiting members of the public: restaurants, takeaways, sandwich shops, coffee shops, pubs, and bars.

-To qualify for the relief the hereditament should be wholly or mainly being used as a shop, restaurant, cafe or drinking establishment.
+To qualify for the relief the hereditament should be wholly or mainly being used for the above qualifying purposes.
 In a similar way to other reliefs (such as charity relief), this is a test on use rather than occupation.
 Therefore, hereditaments which are occupied but not wholly or mainly used for the qualifying purpose will not qualify for the relief.
 For the avoidance of doubt, hereditaments which have closed temporarily due to the government’s advice on COVID19 should be treated as occupied for the purposes of this relief.

-- i) Hereditaments that are being used for the provision of the following services to visiting members of the public: Financial services (e.g. banks, building societies, cash points, bureaux de change, payday lenders, betting shops, pawn brokers; Other services (e.g. estate agents, letting agents, employment agencies) − Medical services (e.g. vets, dentists, doctors, osteopaths, chiropractors); Professional services (e.g. solicitors, accountants, insurance agents/financial advisers, tutors); Post office sorting offices
+- Hereditaments that are being used for the provision of the following services to visiting members of the public: financial services (e.g. banks, building societies, cash points, bureaux de change, payday lenders, betting shops, pawn brokers), other services (e.g. estate agents, letting agents, employment agencies), medical services (e.g. vets, dentists, doctors, osteopaths, chiropractors), professional services (e.g. solicitors, accountants, insurance agents/financial advisers, tutors), post office sorting offices, casinos and gambling clubs.

 How much relief will be available?

 This should be calculated ignoring any prior year adjustments in liabilities which fall to be liable on the day.
-Ratepayers that occupy more than one property will be entitled to relief for each of their eligible properties, subject to State Aid De Minimis limits.
+Ratepayers that occupy more than one property will be entitled to relief for each of their eligible properties.